Rosenrap: Vio + Chris

 M: Exactly.
 That is the kind of thing that we’re hoping to put together.

-V: And it would be, it would have a Rosendale trademark, I think.
-If they’re made in Rosendale and I don’t think I’ve seen them anywhere else.
+V: It could have a Rosendale trademark, I think.
+If they’re made in Rosendale and not anywhere else.
 It would be kind of fun.
-It would be a trademark.

 V: I like the idea of the music in the park.
 That’s really cool.
-I think I guess that email would be a platform to inform people of what the different events are.
+Email would be a platform to inform people of what the different events are.
 Just that there’s some kind of platform where people are informed in the area of events.

 M: Ulster County is starting an arts calendar.

 M: They did a survey this last year about culture in Ulster County.
-And one of the things everybody asked for was a calendar in Culture County.
+And one of the things everybody asked for was a cultural calendar.
 So that’s a nice thing.

 C: Traffic is a big concern for a lot of people.
-[213 is] a big route out to 209, a through route.
+Route 213 is a big route out to 209, it’s a through route.
 That’s why it’s so busy.
 Trucks and everything.

 V: I guess we’re still pretty new.
 So we’re still in the discovery stage.
 But it’s fun.
 The more people we can get to know the better.
 I mean, we’re really happy to, to branch out.